 ‘Elaithavanukku ellu, kozhutavanukku kollu’, goes an old Tamil saying.
 This literally translates into ‘Sesame for the one who has lost weight, horsegram for the one who has put on weight’.
 Yes, sesame has always been recognised as a food that helps one in building body weight, while horsegram is believed to be an ally for someone who wants to lose weight.
 Now, I’m no nutritionist and use both of these ingredients in moderation – I love cooking with both of these ‘opposite’ ingredients equally. 🙂 I think this Kollu Masala Usili is a great way to use horsegram!

 I soak the horsegram overnight and then pressure cook it, to make the Kollu Masala Usili.
 The water in which the horsegram is cooked is full of nutrients, and I drain and reserve it for use in a gravy-based curry, soup or rasam.
-I will shortly share with you the way we make Kollu Rasam, from the water left over after cooking the horsegram.
+Here’s how we make Kollu Rasam from the water left over after cooking the horsegram.
 It’s a lovely, lovely thing – this rasam – I tell you.

 For now, here’s how you go about making Kollu Masala Usili.